Why Business Owners Should Avoid Filing Taxes Late

 3. How Late Tax Filing and Payment Penalties Work

-This IRS wants you to file on-time, so generally, the penalties for filing late are far worse than the penalties for paying late.
+This IRS wants you to be prepared when it’s time to file, so generally, the penalties for filing late are far worse than the penalties for paying your taxes late.
 They’ve structured it this way to encourage you to file even if you can’t pay your entire balance so that they can work out a resolution with you.

 However, the way the penalties are calculated can be confusing.
 For late payments, the IRS will charge you interest on your unpaid balance.